NeuroTechX/ntx_slack_archive/_boston.md

 >
 We're in the US this month and are currently in transit to Boston!
 We'll be in the area from 11-14 June and would love to meet as many of you as possible.
 We'd love to buy any of you coffee and talk about the things you're working on :slightly_smiling_face:

+6/11/2017 2:21 PM

+ **wronk** :

+ >Damn, just missed you guys :disappointed: Do you have a website?